On Eisenhart's type theorem for sub-Riemannian metrics on step $2$ distributions with $\mathrm{ad}$-surjective Tanaka symbols: The role of Tanaka symbol/nilpotent approximation and the main result

+Here we use the natural identification $\Bigl(\bigwedge^2 \mathfrak m_{-1}\Bigr)^*\cong\bigwedge^2 (\mathfrak m_{-1})^*$, which in turn is naturally identified with the space of skew-symmetric bilinear forms on $\mathfrak m_{-1}.$ Note that, again from the surjectivity of $\mathcal L$, its dual $\mathcal L^*$ is injective and is described by its image, which is a $d$-dimensional space.
+So, the space of all fundamental graded nilpotent Lie algebras of step not greater than $2$ satisfying \eqref{dim-1-2} is isomorphic to the Grassmannian of $d$-dimensional subspaces in the space of skew-symmetric forms of an $m$-dimensional vector space, modulo the natural action of the General Linear group on this space.
+In particular, the latter Grassmannian is a connected algebraic variety and the subset of $\mathrm{ad}$-surjective graded nilpotent Lie algebras of step not greater than $2$ satisfying \eqref{dim-1-2} with $m>d$ corresponds to a non-empty Zariski open subset of it, therefore it is generic. \end{proof}

+\begin{rk} \emph{By \cite[Proposition 8.1]{jmz2019} the subset of indecomposable graded nilpotent Lie algebras in $\mathrm{GLNA}(m, m+d)$ is generic $\mathrm{GLNA}(m, m+d)$ for all pairs $(m, d)$ with the exception of the following three cases: \begin{enumerate} \item $d=0$, $m>1$ (Riemannian case of dimension greater than $1$; \item $d=1$, $m>1$ and odd (the quasi-contact case); \item $d=2$, $m=4$. \end{enumerate} Moreover, in cases (1) and (2) all graded Lie algebras in $\mathrm{GLNA}(m, m+d)$ are decomposable, while in case (3) the set of decomposable fundamental symbols is nonempty open and corresponds to symbols for which the set of solutions of the equation $\mathcal L^*(p)\wedge \mathcal L^*(p)=0$ considered as the equation with respect to $p\in (\mathfrak m_{-2})^*$, where $L^*(p)$ is as in \eqref{A*}, consists of two distinct (real) lines.} \end{rk}

-The main result of the present paper is the following \begin{theorem} Assume that $D$ is a step 2 distribution such that its Tanaka symbol is decomposable into $\hat k$ nonzero $\mathrm{ad}$-surjective indecomposable fundamental graded Lie algebras, $\hat k\geq 2$.
-If a sub-Riemannian metric $(M, D, g_1)$ is not affinely rigid near a point $q_0$ then it is a product of at least two and at most $\hat k$ sub-Riemannian structures each of which is affinely rigid (in the neighborhood of the projection of $q_0$ to the corresponding manifold). \end{theorem}
+The main result of the present paper is the following \begin{theorem} Assume that $D$ is a step 2 distribution such that its Tanaka symbol is $\mathrm {ad}$-surjective.
+If a sub-Riemannian metric $(M, D, g_1)$ is not affinely rigid near a point $q_0$, then it admits a product structure in a neighborhood of $q_0$. \end{theorem}